alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 send $$x$$ encoded in a certain way.
-It will be done such that Bob can evaluate $$G(C)$$ with Alice's encoded input, without learning what Alice's original input $$x$$ was, and without exposing any wire values except for the final output.
+It will be done such that Bob can evaluate $$G(C)$$ with Alice's encoded input, without learning what Alice's original input $$x$$ was, and without exposing any wire values except for the final output.[^length]

 Number the wires of the circuit as $$w_1, w_2, \ldots, w_n$$.
 For each wire $$w_i$$, generate two random encryption keys